Gumichan01/lunatix/README.md

 directory of your project tree and copy all the .hpp files of the engine
 in *include/LunatiX/*.

-Finally, copy the shared libraries in *lib/linux*
+Finally, copy the shared libraries in *lib/linux*.

 #### On Windows ####

-Download the [development library] (http://gumichan01.olympe.in/download/dev-luna-win32.zip)
+Download the [development library (v0.6.1)] (http://gumichan01.olympe.in/download/dev-luna-win32.zip)
 Now you can use it in your project.

 Warning : The static or shared libraries are not completely installed on the system.